uhub/awesome-actionscript/README.md

 * [away3d/integration-examples-fp11](https://github.com/away3d/integration-examples-fp11) - Actionscript examples demonstrating the use of the Away3D engine for Flash Player 11 in combination with other actionscript libraries
 * [tomnewton/AS3AStar](https://github.com/tomnewton/AS3AStar) - Fast actionscript 3 astar pathfinding algorithm.
 * [Stupeflix/WebcamRecorder](https://github.com/Stupeflix/WebcamRecorder) - A chromeless ActionScript 3 Library for video/audio/still image recording from webcams.
+* [distriqt/ANE-Firebase](https://github.com/distriqt/ANE-Firebase) - Native Extensions allowing access to the Google Firebase infrastructure
 * [mikkoh/AS3-Airplay](https://github.com/mikkoh/AS3-Airplay) - This is an implementation of Apple's Airplay written in Actionscript 3.
 * [MattesGroeger/as3-cheats](https://github.com/MattesGroeger/as3-cheats) - Provides an easy way to use cheat codes with ActionScript 3.0.
 * [jeremyruppel/as3-operations](https://github.com/jeremyruppel/as3-operations) - Async operation contracts and helpers for ActionScript 3
-* [distriqt/ANE-Firebase](https://github.com/distriqt/ANE-Firebase) - Native Extensions allowing access to the Google Firebase infrastructure
 * [audreyt/as3gif](https://github.com/audreyt/as3gif) - AS3GIF lets you play and encode animated GIF's with ActionScript 3.
+* [riadvice/AlivePDF](https://github.com/riadvice/AlivePDF) - [Official AlivePDF] - AlivePDF is a client side AS3 PDF generation library for Adobe Flash, Flex and AIR
 * [PhantomAppDevelopment/icon-generator](https://github.com/PhantomAppDevelopment/icon-generator) - Generate icons and launch screens for your Adobe AIR projects.
+* [nosir/pixas-editor](https://github.com/nosir/pixas-editor) - Isometric pixel graphics editor
 * [Jeffxz/nodeas](https://github.com/Jeffxz/nodeas) - Server side actionscript built on Tamarin.
 * [jakehilton/netconnectionsmart](https://github.com/jakehilton/netconnectionsmart) - A replacement class for the standard NetConnection actionscript class.
 This easily enables multiple port/protocol attempts to resolve at the best functioning connection.
 * [RandoriAS/randori-framework](https://github.com/RandoriAS/randori-framework) - Randori Framework for ActionScript
-* [nosir/pixas-editor](https://github.com/nosir/pixas-editor) - Isometric pixel graphics editor
+* [LeeBurrows/Async-Image-Encoders](https://github.com/LeeBurrows/Async-Image-Encoders) - Asynchronously encode BitmapData objects into image file format
 * [joshtynjala/flextreemap](https://github.com/joshtynjala/flextreemap) - TreeMap data visualization component for Adobe Flex
 * [joelhooks/robotlegs-examples-OreillyBook](https://github.com/joelhooks/robotlegs-examples-OreillyBook) - These are the example projects from ActionScript Developer's Guide to Robotlegs
 * [HendrixString/Falcon](https://github.com/HendrixString/Falcon) - responsive/flexible mobile ui controls for Feathers
 * [Dareville/Facebook-Graph](https://github.com/Dareville/Facebook-Graph) - Facebook Graph ActionScript 3 API
+* [PureMVC/puremvc-as3-standard-framework](https://github.com/PureMVC/puremvc-as3-standard-framework) - PureMVC Standard Framework for ActionScript 3
+* [PureMVC/puremvc-as3-multicore-framework](https://github.com/PureMVC/puremvc-as3-multicore-framework) - PureMVC MultiCore Framework for ActionScript 3
 * [pakastin/open-source-flash](https://github.com/pakastin/open-source-flash) - Petition to open source Flash and Shockwave spec
 * [PhantomAppDevelopment/firebase-as3](https://github.com/PhantomAppDevelopment/firebase-as3) - Integrate Firebase Auth, Realtime Database and Storage in your Adobe AIR projects.
 * [hexagonstar/tetragon](https://github.com/hexagonstar/tetragon) - Tetragon is an Open Source cross-platform game engine used to develop games and applications for the web, desktop and mobile devices.
 It is written purely in ActionScript 3 and comfortably allows to write source code once and deploy builds to several different target platforms.
 Unlike most other Flash-based game engines and frameworks that allow you to develop a specific type of game or that provide a subset API to support game development, Tetragon provides a complete foundation with that any type of game can be developed, incl. resource management, debugging facilities, multi-locale support, layered extendability, a game-oriented data structure, and a lot more.